xoores/multibar/doc/man/multibar.1.rst

    | Print list of available monitors and exit.
    | If some monitors are cloned, this will exclude all but one of them.
-   | If polybar was compiled with RandR monitor support, only monitors are listed and not physical outputs.
+   | If multibar was compiled with RandR monitor support, only monitors are listed and not physical outputs.
 .. option:: -M, --list-all-monitors

    | Print list of all available monitors and exit.
    | This includes cloned monitors as well as both physical outputs and RandR monitors (if supported).
-   | Only the names listed here can be used as monitor names in polybar.
+   | Only the names listed here can be used as monitor names in multibar.
 .. option:: -w, --print-wmname

    Print the generated *WM_NAME* and exit